liferay-search/liferay-docs/en/developer/appdev/articles/01-application-development/01-application-development-intro.markdown

 level view of what you can do:

--   **Deployment of existing standards-based apps:** If you have an existing app built outside of @product@, you can deploy it on @product@.
+-   **Deployment of existing standards-based apps:** If you have an existing app built outside of @sharepoint@, you can deploy it on @sharepoint@.
 The Liferay Bundler Generator and Liferay npm Bundler provide the project scaffolding and packaging to deploy [Angular](https://angular.io/), [React](https://reactjs.org/), and [Vue](https://vuejs.org/) web front-ends as Widgets.
     Spring Portlet MVC app conversion to [PortletMVC4Spring](https://github.com/liferay/portletmvc4spring) requires only a few steps.
 JSF applications work almost as-is.
-Portlet 3.0 or 2.0 compliant portlets deploy on @product@.
+Portlet 3.0 or 2.0 compliant portlets deploy on @sharepoint@.

 -   **Back-end Java services, web services, and REST services:** Service Builder is an object-relational mapper where you describe your data model in